 Defense of Marriage Act

 In 2013, the U.S. Supreme Court found key provisions of the Defense of Marriage Act (DOMA) unconstitutional.
 This means married gay and lesbian couples living in states that allow same-sex marriage are entitled to the same federal benefits and protections extended to married heterosexual couples.
-The Court did not, at the time, invalidate state bans on same-sex marriage, but rather decided that the government must recognize state-sanctioned same-sex marriages.
+The Court did not invalidate state bans on same-sex marriage but decided that the government must recognize state-sanctioned same-sex marriages.

 Obergefell v.
 Hodges

 In 2015, the U.S. Supreme Court ruled that state bans on same-sex marriage and the refusal to recognize same-sex marriages legally entered into in another state were both unconstitutional infringements upon the rights of due process and equal protection.
-As a result, this decision makes same-sex marriage available throughout the nation and requires that states acknowledge legal same-sex marriages from any state, providing the same rights and benefits as heterosexual couples.
+This decision made same-sex marriage available throughout the nation and requires that states acknowledge legal same-sex marriages from any state, providing the same rights and benefits as heterosexual couples.

 Alternatives to Traditional Marriage

 Prior to the Obergefell decision, several states expanded the legal rights available to spouses in same-sex relationships through civil unions and domestic partnerships rather than permitting same-sex marriage.
 Since Obergefell requires that same-sex marriage be permitted in all states, it is unclear whether these alternatives will continue to be relevant or necessary.
 However, they remain legally available and some couples continue to maintain a legal relationship through these forms.

 Civil unions provide legal recognition to the couples' relationship and provide legal rights to the partners similar to those accorded to spouses in marriages.

 Six states adopted civil unions available to both same-sex and opposite-sex couples including: